foundryvtt/dnd5e/wiki/Activity-Type-Enchant.md

 ### Enchantments

 The "Enchantments" tab contains a list of potential enchantments that can be applied by the activity.
-The plus button can be used to create new enchantments, or the dropdown can be used to select enchantments that are already on the item, but not yet on the Enchant activity.
+The plus button can be used to create new enchantments, the dropdown can be used to select enchantments that are already on the item but not yet on the Enchant activity, and enchantments from a compendium can be dropped into the drop area below.
 Clicking on the name of an enchantment will open up the configuration sheet for it.
 More details on configuring the enchantments themselves can be found in the [enchantment guide](Enchantment.md).

 #### Enchantment Level